monash-human-power/data-acquisition-system/ant_plus_sensor/README.md

 # Ant Plus Sensor

+*This directory contains scripts to log the Ant-Plus sensors and send the data over MQTT*

 ## **[Ant-Plus Logger.js](https://github.com/monash-human-power/data-acquisition-system/blob/master/ant_plus_sensor/ant_plus_logger.js)**
-ant_plus_logger.js is the only way we can communicate to ant+ devices.
+`ant_plus_logger.js` is the only way we can communicate to ant+ devices.
 It serves as the middle-man between the ANT+ sensors and the DAS MQTT broker.
 It allows the sensors to show up as a virtual wireless sensor module.

 ## **Getting Started**